aclandmark/PCB111000_UNO_V2/README.md

 # PCB111000_UNO_V2
-PCB111000_1 was a version of PCB11100 designed to plug in to a UNO rather than be a stand-a-lone PCB System code for PCB111000_1 otherwise known as PCB111000_UNO was developed using winAVR.
+PCB111000_1 was a version of PCB11100 designed to plug in to a UNO rather than be a stand-a-lone PCB.
+System code for PCB111000_1 otherwise known as PCB111000_UNO was developed using winAVR.

 I believe that winAVR has largely been replaced by Atmel Studio.